HBClab/NiBetaSeries/.joss/paper.md

 # Background

-To understand NiBetaSeries we need to answer two questions: what is a "beta" (or parameter estimate) and what is an "atlas parcellation"?
+To understand NiBetaSeries we need to answer two questions: what is a "beta" (or parameter estimate) and how can we analyze a series of betas?
 We have already mentioned betas by another name, activation/deactivation.
 The term beta comes from its use in the Generalized Linear Model (GLM), a family of statistical models that is used to fit non-normal/non-gaussian data. fMRI signal evoked by a stimulus follows a relatively stereotyped shape from the Blood Oxygen Level Dependent (BOLD) response, which is best modelled with a double-gamma function (e.g. not a gaussian/normal function).